Your Simple Steps to Getting a Pay Rise

 Here’s how to figure out your worth:

-• Research the Salaries: Use platforms like Glassdoor and LinkedIn to research the salary ranges for those comparable roles.
-Your goal is to understand what others are being paid to do your work—that gives you a target for your negotiations.
+Research the Salaries: Use platforms like Glassdoor and LinkedIn to research the salary ranges for those comparable roles.
+Your goal is to understand what others are being paid to do your work.
+This gives you a target for your negotiations.

 The Power of a Job Offer

 Your goal here is to get right up to the job offer stage.
 Whether you accept it or not is totally up to you, but that offer is incredibly valuable evidence of what the market thinks you are worth.
-Plus, getting an external offer gives a huge boost to your confidence - both in yourself and in the numbers you plan to ask for, which is absolutely critical to getting what you want.
+Plus, getting an external offer boosts your confidence—both in yourself and in the numbers you plan to ask for.
+This is absolutely critical to getting what you want.

 Picking Your Number

-Once you’ve done your research, you should have a solid sense of the true salary range you are worth - let’s say £50k–£70k a year.
-Then you should pick a number in that range that you want to ultimately get offered, e.g. £60k.
+Once you’ve done your research, you should have a solid sense of the true salary range you are worth—let’s say £50k–£70k a year.
+Then, pick a number in that range that you want to ultimately get offered, e.g., £60k.

-But because your employer will probably want to negotiate, you should ask for more than your number, say, £70k, which allows them to negotiate you back down to £60k - so they feel good about themselves and you get the number you wanted.
+However, since your employer will probably want to negotiate, ask for more than your number, say £70k.
+This allows them to negotiate you back down to £60k, so they feel good about themselves while you get the number you wanted.

 How to Ask for More: Secure the Promotion First

-This part can feel "tricky" because most people undervalue themselves and are bad at negotiating their own salaries.
+This part can feel tricky because many people undervalue themselves and struggle with negotiating their own salaries.
 But remember, you now know your true value!
 You just need to go and get it.

 The first step is NOT to ask for more money or improved working conditions.
 The first step is to secure the promotion.
 The pay rise comes after the promotion, as a logical consequence.

-The same is true if you are looking to change employment.
+The same applies if you are looking to change employment.

 Preparing for the Promotion Conversation

-To get promoted, you need to show your manager how well you are doing your current role using the analysis you have already carried out.
-Then show you are capable and already doing the work of the level above you.
+To get promoted, you need to show your manager how well you are doing in your current role using the analysis you have already carried out.
+Then, demonstrate that you are capable and already doing the work of the level above you.
 If you’re not doing it yet, make it your roadmap!

 The point is to map how much of the role above you that you're already doing.
 If you've hit 50% of it, you have a strong hand, and this analysis is your evidence.